Michaela Buchholz (Europe and Latin America)

 Students with knowledge of German at the B2 or B1 level can choose their subjects from a wide range of courses.
 The degree program Navigator (page only available in German) will help you in finding the right degree program.
 Or you gain an overview using the list of all Bachelor's and Master's degree programs.

-The Osnabrück University of Applied Sciences has also put together a variety of attractive courses and semester programs in English for guests students who speak only little or no German and who want to study English language modules or language modules.
+The Osnabrück University of Applied Sciences has also put together a variety of attractive courses, internships and semester programs in English for guests students who speak only little or no German and who want to study English language modules.

 The academic year at Osnabrück University of Applied Sciences consists of a winter semester and a summer semester.
 Please find the current academic calendar with more details here.